-In the case of PO1b, in addition to the costs of the common measure (PMC5), there will be some additional administrative costs for the owners of motorcycles in a few Member States as a result of the mandatory PTI for motorcycles above 125cm3 (PM2), as well as additional costs due to the mandatory yearly testing of vehicles older than 10 years (PM6) and due to the additional emission tests for vehicles that are found as high emitters during remote sensing and are sent for emission tests in a PTI centre (PM12).
+In the case of PO1b, in addition to the costs of the common measure (PMC5), there will be some additional administrative costs for the owners of motorcycles in a few Member States222 as a result of the mandatory PTI for motorcycles above 125cm3 (PM2), as well as additional costs due to the mandatory yearly testing of vehicles older than 10 years (PM6) and due to the additional emission tests for vehicles that are found as high emitters during remote sensing and are sent for emission tests in a PTI centre (PM12).
 The related administrative costs for citizens due to PM2 are estimated at EUR 15.1 million in 2030 and EUR 19 million in 2050 (EUR 294.1 million, expressed as present value over 2026-2050).
-PM6 generates administrative costs estimated at EUR 703.4 million in 2030 and EUR 792.3 million in 2050 (EUR 13.24 billion expressed as present value over 2026-2050).
-For PM12, citizens that own cars will incur extra costs for PTI due to the 0.5% limit in the capacity for roadside inspections.
-The recurrent administrative costs are estimated at EUR 5.8 million in 2030 and EUR 0.3 million in 2050 (EUR 72.2 million expressed as present value over 2026-2050)..
+PM6 generates administrative costs estimated at EUR 703.4 million in 2030 and EUR 792.3 million in 2050223 (EUR 13.24 billion expressed as present value over 2026-2050).
+For PM12, citizens that own cars will incur extra costs for emissions testing if the vehicles are identified as high emitters via the use of remote sensing and are sent for PTI due to the 0.5% limit in the capacity for roadside inspections.
+The recurrent administrative costs are estimated at EUR 5.8 million in 2030 and EUR 0.3 million in 2050 (EUR 72.2 million expressed as present value over 2026-2050)224.
 Thus, total administrative costs for citizens under PO1b for the period 2026-2050 are estimated at EUR 13.94 billion relative to the baseline.